Zeferino Peña Cuéllar: Career

 On 18 January 2002, journalist Félix Alonso Fernández García was murdered by unknown assailants in Miguel Alemán.
 According to investigators, Fernández had accused Rodríguez Barrera of supporting García Mena and other Gulf Cartel traffickers based in La Frontera Chica, and reported these allegations to the police.
 A few days before his murder, Fernández accused Rodríguez Barrera of plotting to kill him.
 The journalist's bodyguards confirmed to police that Fernández had hired them after receiving death threats from the mayor.
-When he was killed, a friend of Fernández stated that Rodríguez Barrera, and Peña Cuéllar and his brother Rodolfo, were behind his death.
+When he was killed, a friend of Fernández stated that Rodríguez Barrera, Peña Cuéllar and his brother Rodolfo, were behind his death.
 He said that Peña Cuéllar and his brother had also threatened other journalists in the area because they were reporting on their drug trafficking operations.
 The perpetrators of the killing were never arrested, but investigators discovered cocaine in Fernández's vehicle (suggesting that he may have been involved in drug trafficking).

 In 2003, Cárdenas Guillén was arrested in Matamoros.
 Authorities suspected Peña Cuéllar was one of his potential successors.
 During the 2000s, investigators believed Peña Cuéllar worked under Jorge Eduardo Costilla Sánchez, a senior member of the Gulf Cartel.
 Peña Cuéllar's colleagues were: Héctor Manuel Sauceda Gamboa, Gregorio Sauceda Gamboa, Carlos Landín Martínez ("El Puma"), and Alfonso Lam Liu ("Gordo Lam").
 In 2005, a six-minute interrogation video was leaked to press depicting four alleged gang members from Los Zetas answering questions from an unseen interrogator.
 In the video, the gang members describe the inner workings of the criminal group, their collaboration with corrupt Mexican officials, and Peña Cuéllar's role in a murder.
 One of the men says Peña Cuéllar gave Los Zetas the order to kill the Nuevo Laredo police chief Alejandro Domínguez Coello because he was disrupting the cartel's operations in the area.
 At the end of the video, one of the gang members is killed.
 Authorities from the U.S. and Mexico said the video appeared to be genuine, but expressed their doubts as to the authenticity of the claims made on it, and who was responsible for filming and releasing it to the press.